 Johnstown man to spend life in prison without parole for murder conviction

 Oct.
-26—EBENSBURG — A former Johnstown man convicted of first-degree murder was sentenced to life without parole Tuesday in Cambria County court.
+27—EBENSBURG, Pa. — A former Johnstown man convicted of first-degree murder was sentenced to life in prison without parole Tuesday in Cambria County court.

 "I did not kill your dad, Russ," he said.
 "You know I wouldn't do that."